The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Introduction

-The paper is organized as follows: Section~\ref{sec:preliminaries} reviews KF and RNN.
-Section~\ref{sec:OKF} demonstrates the necessity of optimization in KF through a detailed case study.
-Section~\ref{sec:SPD_optimization} introduces our method for efficient optimization of KF parameters.
-Section~\ref{sec:NKF} presents a neural version of KF which reduces the errors compared to a standard KF -- but not when compared to an optimized KF.
-Section~\ref{sec:related_work} discusses related works, and Section~\ref{sec:summary} summarizes.
+The paper is organized as follows: Section~\ref{sec:preliminaries} reviews the KF.
+Section~\ref{sec:SPD_optimization} introduces OKF.
+Section~\ref{sec:OKF} motivates the KF optimization through a detailed case study.
+Section~\ref{sec:NKF} presents an LSTM-based extension of the KF, which seems to reduce the errors compared to a KF -- but only until the KF is optimized.
+Section~\ref{sec:more_experiments} tests OKF in further experimental domains.
+Section~\ref{sec:related_work} discusses related works.
+In addition, Appendices~\ref{sec:toy_analysis} and \ref{sec:theory_noniid} present the complete theoretical analysis, and Appendices~\ref{sec:generalization}, \ref{sec:train_size} and \ref{sec:NKF_extended} provide extended experiments.